 We do not accept money from people who want to dictate to us how we have to work.
 No one will influence our editorial work.

 We accept contractual funding from various foundations and organisations.
 These commitments give us security and guarantee journalistic independence from politics and business.
-The names of all sponsors appear on our website.
 We want to provide the necessary transparency to make the independence of our work verifiable.

 How do you measure the success of your project when there are neither reader numbers nor sales?